kaptandatasolutions/kaptandatasolutions.github.io/_posts/2026-03-19-10-19-desktop-deployment-of-streamlit-apps-without-python-or-docker.md

 #### Prerequisites

 Before you begin, ensure you have:
-*   **Node.js and npm:** Estilite relies on npm for package management.
+*   **Node.js and npm:** Stlite (streamlit lite) relies on npm for package management.
 If you don't have it, install Node.js which includes npm.
 *   **A Streamlit Application:** For this guide, we'll assume a multi-page Streamlit app with assets (like images or Lottie animations) loaded from local folders and a `requirements.txt` file listing external Python packages like `pandas` and `plotly`.

 #### Step 1: Project Structure and Dependencies